-- Binoculars are a great for spotting wildlife that is shy, really high up in the trees or a crocodile.
+- Binoculars are great for spotting wildlife that is shy, really high up in the trees, or a crocodile.

-- A camera with a long lense might be useful for photographing these kinds of animals as well.
-One thing is for sure, if you like photography have your camera on hand as you never know what might pop out of the forest to say hello.
+- A camera with a long lens might be useful for photographing these kinds of animals as well.
+One thing is for sure if you like photography have your camera on hand as you never know what might pop out of the forest to say hello.